 A person experiencing IED can have sudden outbursts of anger that do not fit the situation at all.
 A person with IED may end up taking it out on property or people, and the anger episodes are often short but powerful.

 IED is not a disorder many would like to have.
 The person experiencing it may be a good person, but due to their outbursts, they may be misunderstood.
 Untreated, IED episodes are sudden and have little buildup.

 Many causes have been speculated to be behind IED.
 Both nature and nurture work together to make a person prone to IED.
 A few causes include:

 The causes are not still fully understood, but it is likely that a combination of all these factors is to blame for developing IED.
 IED is also found in young men, usually below the age of 35.

 It should also be noted that IED is diagnosed when no other mental disorder could cause outbursts.
 Bipolar disorder, ADHD, autism, and many other mental conditions can cause outbursts, but if the person who has outbursts has no signs of any other mental disorders, they may have IED.

 Also, IED is usually not the byproduct of drug usage or mind-changing situations such as brain damage or Alzheimer's.

 IED starts at a young age, usually around adolescence.
-Those who have IED may develop depression, anxiety, or substance abuse as a result.
+Those who have IED may develop depression, anxiety, or substance use disorder as a result.
 The amount of people with IED is not known exactly, but there are estimates.
 It is estimated as much as three percent of the population may have IED.

 With your average angry outburst, you spent a long time building up the anger.
 Perhaps it was because you didn't speak up about your feelings over a disagreement or some words someone said, and the anger grew until you burst.